Free Speech Guide

 What is Evergreen’s response to civil disobedience?
 If violations of policy or state law occur at free speech activities, you should expect a response from Evergreen staff or law enforcement.
 Examples of policy or law violations include interfering with college operations or activities; interrupting college events and meetings; blocking persons, vehicles, sidewalks, entrances and exits; and interference with life and safety personnel, such as ambulance, police, or fire first responders.

-The college’s responses will typically include: directing individuals or groups to disperse, emergency suspension and/or charging students for violations of the Student Conduct Code, or citation or arrest for illegal activities or actions.
+The college’s responses will typically include: directing individuals or groups to disperse, emergency suspension and/or charging students for violations of the Code of Student Rights and Responsibilities (PDF), or citation or arrest for illegal activities or actions.
 If a health or public safety emergency, such as a physical assault, threat of physical harm or damage to property is reported or observed emergency personnel including Evergreen Police and if necessary local mutual aid law enforcement will be called immediately.

 What are the relevant college policies and state laws?
-State Laws (PDF) and Evergreen’s policies, including the Student Conduct Code (PDF), apply at free expression events.
+State Laws (PDF) and Evergreen’s policies, including the Code of Student Rights and Responsibilities (PDF), apply at free expression events.
 Evergreen has a responsibility to the citizens of the state of Washington, to its students, and to its employees to conduct regularly scheduled classes and other business, even when events occur on campus.